-This section explains how StayPrivate works for company users with email domains that have been configured to work with StayPrivate.
+This section explains how StayPrivate works for StayPrivate Professional users on email domains that have been configured to work with StayPrivate.
 For details on how the setup process works, see the Company Setup section.
-If you have a company email account but your domain has not been yet been configured to work with StayPrivate, you can still use the individual web and mobile apps to send encrypted emails to new recipients, and you can use your company email account to reply to any encrypted emails.
+If you have a company email account but your domain has not been yet been configured to work with StayPrivate, you can still use the web, desktop and mobile apps to send encrypted emails to new recipients, and you can use your company email account to reply to any encrypted emails.

-To send an encrypted email using StayPrivate, simply include your company's keyword anywhere in the body or subject of the email, and send as normal.
+To send an encrypted email using StayPrivate, simply include the text '#private' anywhere in the body or subject of the email, and send as normal.
 The email and any attachments will be encrypted and sent via StayPrivate.

 You receive encrypted emails into your normal company email account.
 These replies will be identified as coming via StayPrivate and if the email is from a new sender this will be indicated to, making it easier for you to spot potential phishing scams.